ORS 329.496

 329.219

-Early Learning Division to implement policies and practices related to early childhood professional development systems
+Department of Early Learning and Care to implement policies and practices related to early childhood professional development systems

 329.235